 If the factory personnel has a 90 min break (which is pretty much a minimum in China), they don’t want to be forced to ‘monitor’ a QC guy.
 They want their rest too!
 They aren’t going to allow the inspector to operate solo while the facility is officially closed.

-Reality 4: Spending more 6 hours in a day, more than 4 days in a row, on visual inspection is quite tiring
+Reality 4: Spending more than 6 hours a day for more than 4 days in a row on visual inspection is quite tiring

 After a few days of continuous work, around 4 pm, the eyes simply shut down.
 Defects are no longer obvious.
 That’s a very dangerous zone to be in.
 It is simply not possible to keep going and do a good job.